 Rūra canō rūrisque deōs: "I sing of the countryside and the country gods."
 Through the genre of love elegy, Tibullus praises his ideal existence: a rustic, simple life in the country.
-A humble religious festival is the setting for Elegy 2.1, while Elegy 2.2 offers birthday well-wishes to the poet's friend Cornutus.
+The two poems in this selection—a humble religious festival in 2.1, birthday well-wishes to the poet’s friend in 2.2—are full of the hope, charm, and respect for ancient tradition that was a hallmark of literature during the age of Augustus.
 Tibullus writes in elegant, straightforward elegiac couplets that make his poetry quite accessible for intermediate students.

 This reader includes several appendices, including: